MehdiMirzaie2/42-born2beroot/README.md

 3. Copy the output number and create a signature.txt file and paste that number in the file.
 3. Now you submit the signature.txt file with the output number in it.

-⚠️ Warning: if you configure your VM after getting the signiture, you have to regenerate the signiture. ⚠️
+⚠️ Warning: if you configure your VM after getting the signature, you have to regenerate the signiture. ⚠️

 ### 🥳 CONGRATULATIONS!
 YOU HAVE NOW FINISHED!
 NEXT IS THE EVALUATION 🔽
 <br>